Gyne-Lotrimin 3 Day Side Effects

 Generic Name: clotrimazole topical

-Note: This page contains information about the side effects of clotrimazole topical.
-Some of the dosage forms included on this document may not apply to the brand name Gyne-Lotrimin 3 Day.
+Note: This document contains side effect information about clotrimazole topical.
+Some of the dosage forms listed on this page may not apply to the brand name Gyne-Lotrimin 3 Day.

 For the Consumer